 Prerequisite: 60 credits.
 Selected topics in Catholic Studies with a business or management perspective in a seminar format.
 Each topic delivered is designed to foster college-wide discussion of the relationship between Christian faith, learning, and business.
 Additional emphasis is placed on the important role for non-Catholics and non-Christians in Catholic/Jesuit education.
 Topics may include Marketing Materialism and Christian Spirituality or Catholic Leadership.
-Counts toward Catholic Studies minor.
+IC